We start our journey into how to make money as a gamer with one of the most common paths that people know… Professional Gamer.

 Gamers make a living by being involved with the eSports world – What is eSports?
-(Electronic Sports) can be defined as a form of sports where the primary aspects of the sport are facilitated by video games.
-The input of the players and teams as well as the output of the eSports system are mediated by human-computer interfaces.
-Most commonly, eSports take the form of organized multiplayer competitions, particularly between professional players themselves.
+(Electronic Sports) Can be defined as a form of sports where the primary aspects of the sport are facilitated by video games.
+The input of the players and teams, as well as the output of the eSports system, are mediated by human-computer interfaces.
+Most commonly, eSports take the form of organised multiplayer competitions, particularly between professional players themselves.

 If you remove one of the norms of defining a Sport, that being physical interaction, Gaming does not vary at all from traditional sports definition.
-Even saying there is no physical aspect involved to the game is not really accurate, considering the importance of heart rate and clicks per minute in Gaming.
-These can have the same affects over a player on a much shorter scale when it comes to it being physical, but the definition of competition is definitely there.
-A Professional Gamer must spend hours a day repeating the same actions until they are mastered, so it is his second nature and that is just for his personal improvement, much like fitness training for an athlete.
-A Gamer in a team environment will need to practice individually for his own sharp wit and on top of that, practice for hours on end with his team, in order to be a well synchronized unit.
+Even saying there is no physical aspect involved to the game is not accurate, considering the importance of heart rate and clicks per minute in Gaming.
+These can have the same affects over a player on a much shorter scale when it comes to it being physical, but the definition of competition is there.
+A Professional Gamer must spend hours a day repeating the same actions until they are mastered, so it is his second nature, and that is just for his personal improvement, much like fitness training for an athlete.
+A Gamer in a team environment will need to practice individually for his sharp wit and on top of that, practice for hours on end with his team, to be a well-synchronised unit.

-Professional Gamers enter in tournaments held by numerous gaming organizations and leagues hosted online and in live arenas, which can see an average professional traveling to over 30 different live events around the world in a single year.
-Players are backed by franchise organizations or “teams”, which are themselves backed heavily by sponsors or independent investors, enabling them to pay players under contracts to compete in these tournaments, which may have multi-million dollar prize pools.
+Professional Gamers enter in tournaments held by numerous gaming organisations, and leagues hosted online and in live arenas, which can see an average professional travelling to over 30 different live events around the world in a single year.
+Players are backed by franchise organisations or “teams”, which are themselves backed heavily by sponsors or independent investors, enabling them to pay players under contracts to compete in these tournaments, which may have multi-million dollar prize pools.

 How much do Professional Gamers make?

-An exact number is extremely hard to answer due to the fact that they have way to earn revenue which can come from streaming, coaching, salaries, sponsorship, bonuses, advertisement, crowd funding (Stickers and banners) and the size of the organization they are apart of reflects salary they are given.
+An exact number is extremely hard to answer because they have many ways to earn revenue which can come from streaming, coaching, salaries, sponsorship, bonuses, advertisement, crowd funding (Stickers and banners) and the size of the organisation they are a part of reflects salary they are given.
 We will be providing more in-depth information about the revenues listed above in upcoming parts in this series.

-For this part we will stick to pure salary only, which, as stated before, can vary depending on sponsorship arrangements that some organizations have with their sponsors.
+For this part, we will stick to pure salary only, which, as stated before, can vary depending on sponsorship arrangements that some organisations have with their sponsors.
 Income figures are hard to come by, but recently, a professional League of Legends franchise by the name of “Ember” made a statement about how much their players are currently receiving.

 Possible income for an international competition team- $50,000 to $100,000 in Salary